 Materials are now submitted to HPMS by direct downstream agency partners of carriers (Top of Hierarchy contracts).
 Agents should reach out to their immediate upline agency for escalation of materials for submission.
 Prior to submission, materials will need to be compliant per CMS regulations, so be sure to thoroughly review this guide to ensure your materials are compliant.
+Also, carriers are required to approve materials prior to submitting multi-plan materials to HPMS.
+This review could take several weeks so be sure to allow time for this important step.
 We are here for guidance, so please reach out with any questions.

-GENERAL GUIDANCE:
+GENERAL GUIDANCE